antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 Super simple, right?
 Yes, but so far we did nothing, so let’s start with what you are looking for!
+I would advise to use SEMRUSH data for your website as well, even if you have access to your real data.
+Why?
+Because **comparing estimates with real data may skew your analysis**.